Key moments in Novak Djokovic’s Australian saga

-Serbian tennis player Novak Djokovic practices at Melbourne Park as questions remain over the legal battle regarding his visa to play in the Australian Open in Melbourne, Australia, January 12, 2022.
-REUTERS/Loren Elliott
+FILE PHOTO: Serbian tennis player Novak Djokovic practices at Melbourne Park as questions remain over the legal battle regarding his visa to play in the Australian Open in Melbourne, Australia, January 14, 2022.
+AAP Image/Diego Fedele via REUTERS

-(Corrects final paragraph to clarify govt is still considering cancelling Djokovic’s visa, not that a decision will be made Thursday)

-MELBOURNE (Reuters) – Novak Djokovic’s bid to win a record-breaking 21st men’s Grand Slam title at the Australian Open without a COVID-19 vaccination is in jeopardy again after he admitted he lied on an immigration form.
+MELBOURNE (Reuters) – World tennis number one Novak Djokovic’s bid to win a record-breaking 21 men’s Grand Slam titles at the Australian Open without a COVID-19 vaccination hangs in the balance after Australia cancelled his visa for a second time on public health grounds.

 Dec 16: Djokovic tested positive for coronavirus, according to his affidavit to the Australian federal court.
 His accompanying PCR result by the Institute of Public Health of Serbia shows he was tested at 1:05 p.m. and the result time as 8:19 p.m.